-Laines Pub Company, which runs Sticky Mike’s in Middle Street, says it’s closing at the end of the year because it decided not to renew the lease – and the venue management said there a “far too many issues” to make running it viable.
+The Laine Pub Company, which runs Sticky Mike’s, in Middle Street, said that it was closing at the end of the year because it decided not to renew the lease – and the venue management said there were “far too many issues” to make running it viable.

-Although it did not specify which these were, the Music Venue Trust lists a catalogue of pressures facing grassroots spaces up and down the UK.
+Although it did not specify which these were, the Music Venue Trust listed a catalogue of pressures facing grassroots spaces up and down the UK.

 “Frankly, the team at Sticky Mike’s should get a medal for keeping it going this long.
 Every venue team you know is fighting these battles.
 We should erect statues to the lot of them.

 “The only solution to these problems is a dramatic and urgent change in the attitude from local authorities, government, the music industry and the cultural sector.

 “The loss of Sticky Mike’s should be a wake up call to Brighton and Hove City Council, to UK Music and the BPI, to Arts Council England (and) to the Department for Digital, Culture, Media and Sport.

 “All too often each of these venue closures has been treated as a single problem rather than part of a larger picture.
 The whole grassroots music venue circuit is at a crossroads on these issues and fine words butter no parsnips.

 “It’s no good everyone putting out supportive messages if the same basic economic model the government, music industry and cultural sector insists upon remains in place, making it economically impractical and unsustainable to run a grassroots music venue.

 “It’s time for everyone to listen and act.”